jeffgriffith/java-go-comparison-with-pi/README.md

 * * *
 This kind of speaks for itself.
 Maybe I will rewrite a Java version without the helpers for a fair comparison.

+Note however, there is an important subtlety in the sum function here.
+On the java side, the sum call is a cpu-bound function requiring that all terms have been produced.
+On the go side however, the sum is running inside a go routine.
+This allows the go routine to be parked when it reads from the channel at "sum += <- c" allowing for asynchrony in code that LOOKS synchronous.
+While innocuous looking, THIS IS THE POWER OF GO and of core.async if you are familiar with Clojure.

 ![Readability](images/4-Readability.jpg "Readability")